ellipsis-drive/mapboxgljs-package/README.md

-_onFeatureClick_ gets passed two parameters: the geojson of the clicked feature and the event.
+_onFeatureClick_ receives two parameters: the geojson of the clicked feature and the event.

-_note_ for the style object, refer to [this documentation about it](https://docs.ellipsis-drive.com/developers/api-v3/path-vector/styles/add-style).
+_note_ for the style object, see [this documentation](https://docs.ellipsis-drive.com/developers/api-v3/path-vector/styles/add-style).

 #### VectorLayer styling